Getting Started with Cairo

 asdf global scarb latest

-To verify that Scarb was installed successfully, run the following in your terminal of choice:
+To verify that Scarb was installed successfully, run:

 hello_cairo